Yuanyun-Yong/Help-Green-Our-Uni/README.md

 - Shift to start running

 Points System:
-- For each right sort, +!
+- For each right sort, +1
 - For each wrong sort, -1
+- Have the player go through the procedure (of the waste audit) themselves
+ -
 */